michael-lin01/MKS21X-FinalProject/README.md

 1/11, Victor: fixed a rendering bug of selecting planes and fixed BUG1 1/12, Victor: we finished the basic movePlane (basic as in didn't implement short haul or long haul shortcuts or endTiles and the visual for numPlanes on tiles and destroying planes)
-1/13, Victor: we did a crapton, the commit messages better explain what we did 1/14, Victor: fixed visual glitch when planes killing each other and we can now kill plane stacks of 3+
+1/13, Victor: we did a crapton, the commit messages better explain what we did 1/14, Victor: fixed visual glitches when planes killing each other and we can now kill plane stacks of 3+

 ------------------------------------------------------------------------------------------------